WATCH THIS VIDEO 1st

 SPEED WITH STABILITY

-In the past the rowing boats that were sold for learning were wide.
+In the past, rowing boats sold for teaching were wide.
 This provided stability.
-However, they were also short and often heavy.
+However, they were also short and often heavy!
 So they were slow and unrewarding to scull.

-I can still remember the first stroke I took in a fine cedar boat after 18 months learning first in heavy slow boats.
-The thrill of the acceleration and of the high speed glide after just one stroke is still with me.
+I can still remember the first stroke I took in a fine cedar boat after 18 months in heavy, slow boats.
+The thrill of acceleration and the high speed glide after just one stroke is still with me.

-NOW, here is a new boat from Australia that offers that thrill of high speed for low effort combined with stability and the robustness required of boats that are to be used by novices.
+Now, here is a fast and stable boat from EDON in Australia that offers the thrill of high speed for low effort combined with the stability and robustness required of boats to be used by novices.

-This video on the right shows how easy it can be to take to the water with no previous experience of sculling a proper rowing boat with sliding seats and a fine hull.
+This video shows how easy it can be to take to the water with no previous experience of sculling a proper rowing boat with sliding seats and a fine hull.
 It was taken on Lake Windermere.

 Not only can stability be provided by the stabilising floats but it can easily be taken away again once the skill of sculling has been mastered.
 This means that a beginner can be taken through two stages of the learning progression before moving on finally to a fine racing skiff if that is what is desired.